 Global Standardization Efforts

 Despite the continued use of both the imperial and metric systems, there are ongoing efforts to promote greater standardization in measurement.
-Organizations like the International Organization for Standardization (ISO) work to develop and promote international standards for measurement, helping to reduce confusion and facilitate global trade and collaboration.
+Organizations like the International Organization for Standardization (ISO) work to develop and promote international standards for measurement, helping to reduce confusion and enable global trade and collaboration.

 The Rise of Smart Scales